 Pic de Fon

-Rio Tinto develops Simandou with the highest standards of health, safety, sustainability, environmental responsibility and corporate governance.
+Rio Tinto develops the Simandou project in respect with the highest standards of health, safety, sustainable development, environment and governance.

 Rio Tinto is one of the largest mining companies in the world which provides technical expertise and a strong commitment to sustainable development based on the experience of more than 65,000 employees operating in over 65 countries worldwide.